 Ideas to make it so:

-1) Reach out - organize, do a little at least each day, call your representatives and let them know you care - put the heat on - think big picture if we all participate.
+1) Reach out - organize, do at least at little each day, call your representatives and let them know you care - put the heat on - think big picture if we all participate.

-2) Elections - 2014, there will not be a Presidential election, the focus can fully be on Congressional and local elections; I think where we can realistically make gains in the freedom movement is w/ Congress - simply put, we need to support and elect as many non-insider & non redonelicants or dinocrats as possible!
-Expanding on that - there is usually someone on the ballot who qualified (to give you another option) running for the House or Senate who is NPA (no party affiliation) or independent or Libertarian or Green, etc - for a time let us put aside our differences and unite on our common issues listed above and if any candidate will take their oath to the Constitution seriously and live up to defending and fighting for these issues let us support them - especially if they are not one of the main two parties (who have about a 10% approval rating) - perhaps we will have a Congress that has 50+ Representatives not from the current two main cartel parties, rather who are fighters for freedom (more so representative of we the people) and then we can begin a new chapter and fight even harder . . . in 2016 & beyond and have a Congress that we deserve and deserve to have that.
+2) Elections - the focus can be on Congressional and local elections; I think where we can realistically make gains in the freedom movement is w/ Congress - simply put, we need to support and elect as many non-insider & non republicants nor democrips as possible!
+Expanding on that - there is usually someone on the ballot who qualified (to give you another option) running for the House or Senate who is NPA (no party affiliation) or independent or Libertarian or Green, etc - for a time let us put aside our differences and unite on our common issues listed above and if any candidate will take their oath to the Constitution seriously and live up to defending and fighting for these issues let us support them - especially if they are not one of the main two parties (who have about a 10% approval rating) - perhaps we will have a Congress that has 50+ Representatives not from the current two main cartel / duopoly parties, rather who are fighters for freedom (more so representative of we the people) and then we can begin a new chapter and fight even harder . . . in 2016 & beyond and have a Congress that we deserve and deserve to have that.

 + Listing of where to find each states Department of